When you engage in content marketing, you’re not just creating demand for a new need.

 You’re also creating and distributing relevant, consistent and valuable content to attract and engage a targeted audience.

 In other words, content marketing is a matter of anticipating and meeting an existing customer need for information.

 - Engage an online user community

-Since content marketing focuses on the needs of the customer or lead, businesses should use the most effective format to deliver that information.
-Content marketing formats include infographics, e-books, photos, blogs, question and answer articles, how-to guides, podcasts, video, news, email newsletters, et cetera.
+Since content marketing focuses on the needs of the customer, your business should use the most effective format to deliver information to your customers.
+Some types of content include infographics, e-books, photos, blogs, Q&A articles, how-to guides, podcasts, video, news and email newsletters, among others.

 What is a content marketing strategy?

-If you’re looking to grow your business, it is a prerequisite to have a well-thought-out content marketing strategy.
+If you want to grow your business, it’s important to have a well-thought-out content marketing strategy.